slavenf/sfl-library/doc/small_flat_multimap.md

     ```

     **Effects:**
-    Constructs an empty container and inserts elements from the initializer list `ilist`.
+    Constructs the container with the contents of the initializer list `ilist`.

     **Complexity:**
     Linear in `ilist.size()`.